-Traveling to Oregon to Watch the 2021 U.S. Olympic Team Trials - Track & Field Event?
+Traveling to Oregon to Watch the 2022 World Athletics Championships?
 Take a Side Trip to Steve Prefontaine’s Hometown!

 Steve Prefontaine, or “Pre”, as he was called, was born and raised in Coos Bay, Oregon, and graduated from Marshfield High School.
-Upon entering the University of Oregon in 1969, he was one of the most highly recruited high school track athletes ever, and went on to compete in international meets against the USSR, Germany, Great Britain and a combined European team.
+Upon entering the University of Oregon in 1969, he was one of the most highly recruited high school track athletes ever, and went on to compete in international meets, including the 1972 Olympics, against the USSR, Germany, Great Britain and a combined European team.
 His life was tragically cut short in a car accident at the age of 24.
 At the time of his death, Pre held every American distance running record from 2-miles through 10,000 meters.

-With the exception of 2020, runners from all over the world have traveled here on an annual basis to compete in the Prefontaine Memorial Run, a challenging 10K road race across one of his former training courses, with its finish line at the high school track where he first competed.
+Runners from all over the world travel here each year to compete in the Prefontaine Memorial Run, a challenging 10K road race across one of his former training courses, with its finish line at the high school track where he first competed.
 This event is sanctioned by the Road Runners Club of America.
-The 2021 Annual Prefontaine Memorial Race is currently scheduled for September 18th, 2021.
+The 41st Annual Prefontaine Memorial Run is currently slated to take place September 17th, 2022.

 “At no place is the celebration of Steve Prefontaine and his story more personal than in Coos Bay, Oregon, where he was born in 1951 and discovered his gift for running fast and far as a student at Marshfield High School,” event organizers posted on the event website.
 “Here, he developed his hunger to be the best in the field, and more, to do it with style—to create beauty when he ran, to show people something they had never seen before.”